 Brands have to be experimenting all the time, just like Buzzfeed created a “Buzzfeed Lab” to find out why it went viral and what, in order to find what doesn’t work and what does.
-We have to be learning all the time about what content resonates, as all of us have become online publishers now.
+GK & Partners say that we have to be learning all the time about what content resonates, as all of us have become online publishers now

 The content marketing strategy of Coca Cola is built on a 70/20/10 investment model.
 70% is low risk content, 20% should feed off of what works and 10% is high risk ideas.